MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/touch-interactions.md

 Next, one or more [**ManipulationDelta**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement.manipulationdelta) events are fired.
 For example, if you touch the screen and then drag your finger across the screen.
 Finally, a [**ManipulationCompleted**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement.manipulationcompleted) event is raised when the interaction finishes.

+> [!NOTE]
-**Note**  If you don't have a touch-screen monitor, you can test your manipulation event code in the simulator using a mouse and mouse wheel interface.
+> If you don't have a touch-screen monitor, you can test your manipulation event code in the simulator using a mouse and mouse wheel interface.